The Perfect 2 Days in Florence Itinerary

 If you want more context during your visit, joining a guided tour is a great option.
 These often include skip-the-line access, which can save you a lot of time on busy days.

 I recommend booking an early morning time slot if you can.
 Crowds build quickly throughout the day, and the gallery is much easier to enjoy when it’s quieter.
-Most visits take about 1 to 1.5 hours, depending on how much time you want to spend in each room.
+You can visit the gallery in 1-1.5 hours, depending on how much time you want to spend in each room.

 While David is the main reason most people visit, don’t rush straight past everything else.
 The unfinished Prisoners sculptures are really interesting to see, and they give you a cool look into Michelangelo’s process.